-where $\widehat{Y}_f$ is a normal Calabi-Yau variety and $\hat{\phi}^{-1}(0)=C_1\cup\cdots\cup C_n$ consists of a chain of transversely intersecting rational curves.
-Note that the orderings of the polynomials $f_i(x,y)$ in the factorization (\ref{eq:f}) of $f(x,y)$ uniquely determine the specific crepant resolution $\hat{\phi}$.
+where $Y_f$ is a normal Calabi-Yau variety and the exceptional loci $C:=C_1\cup\cdots\cup C_n$ consist of a chain of transversely intersecting rational curves.
+Note that the ordering of the polynomials $f_i(x,y)$ in the factorization (\ref{eq:f}) of $f(x,y)$ uniquely determines the specific crepant resolution $\phi$, and different resolutions are related by flops.
 The $cA_n$ singularity (\ref{eq:Rf}) is in general not isolated.
 For it to be isolated, one needs to impose the assumption

-Symplectically, this is equivalent to requiring that none of the Lagrangian submanifolds $Q_0,\cdots,Q_n$ in the plumbing $\ring{W}_f$, nor the Morse-Bott surgeries among any of them, are diffeomorphic to $S^1\times S^2$.
+Symplectically, this is equivalent to requiring that none of the Lagrangian submanifolds $Q_0,\cdots,Q_n$ in the plumbing $\ring{W}_f$, nor the Morse-Bott surgeries (along intersecting circles) among any subcolletions of of them, are diffeomorphic to $S^1\times S^2$.